Ski Chalets in Switzerland: A Resort-by-Resort Guide to the Best Alpine Rentals

 Each Swiss resort attracts a different type of chalet guest.
 Rather than comparing terrain in detail (our Swiss Alps skiing guide does that), here is how the accommodation character differs:

-Choose Verbier if you want the widest chalet selection, self-catering flexibility, and space for large groups.
-Browse Verbier chalets.
+Choose Verbier if you want the widest chalet selection, self-catering flexibility, and space for large groups. read our Verbier Skiing guide.

-Choose Zermatt if walkability, restaurant quality, and mountain views matter more than chalet size.
-Browse Zermatt properties.
+Choose Zermatt if walkability, restaurant quality, and mountain views matter more than chalet size. read our Zermatt Skiing guide.

-Choose St Moritz if you prefer hotel-grade service infrastructure in a private setting.
-Explore St Moritz.
+Choose St Moritz if you prefer hotel-grade service infrastructure in a private setting. read our Skiing in St Moritz guide.

 Choose Gstaad if wellness amenities and a quiet, understated village are the priority.
 See Gstaad properties.